-You must have genuine employment for us to assist you with a loan.
+You must have genuine employment in order for us to assist you with a home loan.

-Almost all banks require payslips in order to assess a loan for approval.
-This is because payslips provide essential information that the lenders need to take into consideration.
+Almost all banks require payslips in order to assess a home loan application.

 What if I don’t have payslips?